 The TESOL Graduate Certificate Program will provide practical skills and knowledge to individuals who wish to teach adult English language learners.
 It is designed for individuals who want to work at community colleges, community-based organizations, or language schools in the U.S. or abroad.
 The Certificate consists of 6 courses (18 credits), including a 60-hour practicum.
 It prepares individuals to create lessons, develop materials, and assess English language learners.
 It is designed to be completed in 2 semesters or 1 or 2 years, depending on which of the 4 scheduling options is chosen.

-The TESOL Graduate Certificate Program courses are held at Northeastern's new El Centro Campus.
+The TESOL Graduate Certificate Program courses are held at Northeastern's new El Centro location.
 It is conveniently located off the 90/94 Kimball exit and two blocks from the Belmont Blue Line.

 Academic Catalog Information

-Take a closer look at the Graduate Certificate in TESOL and the courses offered toward the degree.
+Take a closer look at the Graduate Certificate in TESOL and the courses offered toward the program.

 Department and Contact Information